Quasinormal Ringing and Unruh-Verlinde Temperature of the Frolov Black Hole: Acknowledgments

 \section{Acknowledgments}

-The author is thankful to R.A Konoplya for useful discussions and for suggesting improvements on the draft.
+The author would like to thank R. A. Konoplya for stimulating discussions and the anonymous referees for their valuable comments, which significantly improved the manuscript.
 The author also expresses his gratitude to Pankaj S. Joshi and Parth Bambhaniya for giving the opportunity to visit ICSC, Ahmedabad University.